Some Maryland School Districts Begin Hybrid Learning Tuesday

 In Baltimore County, teachers are in school buildings on Tuesday to prepare to welcome back some students on March 1.

-Anne Arundel County will begin hybrid learning on March 1 as well.MORE: Bars & COVID-19 Safety Rules Don't Mix, Study Found
+Anne Arundel County will begin hybrid learning on March 1 as well.MORE: Maryland State Police Asking For Public's Help Investigating Unsolved Fatal Hit-And-Run Crashes

 For the latest information on coronavirus go to the Maryland Health Department’s website or call 211.
 You can find all of WJZ’s coverage on coronavirus in Maryland here.